-Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
-If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
-All complaints reviewed by the Commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
+Schools accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) must have a procedure and operational plan for handling student complaints.
+If a student feels that the school has not adequately addressed a complaint or concern, the student may consider contacting ACCSC.
+All complaints reviewed by ACCSC must be in written form and should grant permission for ACCSC to forward a copy of the complaint to the school for a response.
 This can be accomplished by filing the ACCSC Complaint Form.
-The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
-Please direct all inquires to:
+The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by ACCSC.
+Please direct all inquiries to:

-Accrediting Commission of Career Schools and Colleges 2101 Wilson Boulevard, Suite 302 Arlington, Virginia 22201 (703) 247-4212 www.accsc.org / complaints@accsc.org
+Accrediting Commission of Career Schools and Colleges 2101 Wilson Boulevard, Suite 302 Arlington, Virginia 22201 (703) 247-4212 www.accsc.org Email: complaints@accsc.org